 New vs. Used

 The two graphs below show the total cost over 60 years of owning each of the five cars.
 The three bars for each car correspond to buying a new car, a one-year old car and a three-year old car.
 The first graph compares the total cost if you buy a replacement car every five years; the second, every 15 years.

 If you replace your car every five years, it is clearly less expensive to buy a three-year-old car than a one-year-old car or a new one, though it becomes less important if you are buying inexpensive cars such as the Fusion.
-The difference between buying a new car and a one-year-old car is quite large for the F150 and the BMW, both of which have high depreciation in the first year.
+The difference between buying a new car and a one-year-old car is quite large for the F150 and the BMW, both of which have high The portion of the cost of a capital asset that is reflected on the income statement each year. in the first year.

 If you own each car for 15 years, the benefits of buying a used car are much smaller.
-In fact, the increased maintenance and repair costs of buying a one-year-old car essentially offset the high first-year depreciation for the Subaru, Toyota and Fusion.
+In fact, the increased maintenance and repair costs of buying a one-year-old car essentially offset the high first-year The portion of the cost of a capital asset that is reflected on the income statement each year. for the Subaru, Toyota and Fusion.
 Buying a three-year-old car is still clearly less expensive for all models.

 More Expensive vs. Less Expensive

 The Subaru and Fusion are fairly similar cars – both are basic 4-door sedans, though the Subaru has all-wheel drive.
 If you don’t need all-wheel drive, you might be indifferent between the two cars.
 By comparing the total costs of the Subaru and Fusion in the above charts, you can see that the long-term cost of ownership of the Fusion is less than that of the Subaru.
 In particular, the cost of buying new Fusions is less expensive than buying three-year-old Subarus.